How Do I Get Mice Out of My Garage? | A Complete Guide

 Step 1: Examine the garage threshold of the door (rubber strip), which can be found attached to the bottom of the door’s ground.
 Ensure that the door’s bottom is clean and dry, along with its ground.

-Step 2: On the ground, put the threshold at the middle—between the tracks on the garage entrance door.
+Step 2: On the ground, put the threshold in the middle—between the tracks on the garage entrance door.

 Step 3: With the use of a utility knife, trim the threshold to extend the full-width opening.
 Attach it securely to the garage door’s sides.

 Step 4: Position the door’s threshold at a 45-degree angle against the bottom door.
-On the ground, mark the threshold inside’s edge using a marker like chalk.
+On the ground, mark the threshold inside’s edge using marker-like chalk.
 Open the door and outline the threshold’s outer edge.

 Step 6: Put adhesive in a zigzag between the first beads and the opening’s width.